maha-lakshmi-k/Disaster-Management-System/README.md

 ## 🚀 How to Run the Project

+### Method 1: Using a Web Browser

-1️⃣ Download or clone the repository
+1. Download or clone the project from GitHub.

-2️⃣ Open the project folder
+2. Open the project folder.

-3️⃣ Open the HTML file in a web browser
+3. Double-click the file:

-- index.html
+      index.html

-4️⃣ The application will start directly in the browser.
+4. The project will open directly in your web browser.
+### Method 2: Using Visual Studio Code

+1. Install Visual Studio Code.

+2. Open the project folder in VS Code.

+3. Install the Live Server extension.

+4. Right-click on the HTML file:

+     index.html

+5. Click Open with Live Server.